nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_jwt.rst

 To use the library to request a JWT, complete the following steps:

-1. Enable the library by setting the following Kconfig options:
+1. Set the following Kconfig options to enable the library:

    * :kconfig:option:`CONFIG_MODEM_JWT`
    * :kconfig:option:`CONFIG_MODEM_JWT_MAX_LEN`